jtcriswell/SecDev19/docs/gui.md

 install.)

-Since you probably just want a GUI so you can run multiple terminal windows, use your favorite GUI text editor, and use a graphical file manager, we would suggest choosing one of the "core" versions.
+Since you probably just want a GUI so you can run multiple terminal windows, use your favorite GUI text editor, and use a graphical file manager, **we would suggest choosing one of the "core" versions**.
 If you aren't sure which one to pick, either MATE or LXDE is probably a good choice, as they're light-weight and familiar to users of other operating systems.
 The MATE Core flavor, for instance, takes about ~3.5-4 GB of additional disk space in the VM (and